 The best time of year to visit has to be autumn.
 Not only will you benefit from reduced visitor numbers (and prices!), but you will be lucky enough to witness the Instagram-perfect clash of turquoise waters and autumnal orange trees.
 A foggy day is just perfect and will transport you into a world that looks like it was plucked from the pages of a Tolkien novel.

-Whether you come here for a day-trip or manage to find a long weekend to spend in the mountains, a trip to Plitvice will be one of your most memorable in Europe.
+Whether you come here for a day-trip or manage to find a long weekend to spend in the mountains, a trip to Plitvice will turn out to be one of the best places to hike in europe.

 Check here available hotels in this beautiful location: